 The legal duties in the Equality Act 2010 are owed by all employers (including police and armed forces), regardless of the size of the organisation.

-For example in one case, a GP who had a contract to provide his services as a hair restoration surgeon to a company that offered hair restoration services to its own clients and customers was a “worker” when providing those services.
-In another example, a plumber was a worker when he provided services to the customers and clients of a plumbing company, even though he was also entitled to pay tax and national insurance on a self-employed basis.
-He was integrated into the plumbing company and held out as a member of its workforce.
-The Supreme Court ruled that he was entitled to bring a claim for disability discrimination.
+For example in one case, a plumber providing services to the customers and clients of a plumbing company was not genuinely self-employed, even though he was legally entitled to pay tax and national insurance on a self-employed basis.
+He was working entirely under the direction of the plumbing company and held out to customers as a member of the company’s workforce.
+The Supreme Court ruled that he was not self-employed and was entitled to bring a claim for disability discrimination.